MrGiddy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - Write a script that prints all the groups the current user is part of.

 3-new_owner - Write a script that changes the owner of the file hello to the user betty

+4-empty - Write a sctipt that creates an empty file hello.

+5-execute - Write a script that adds execute permission to the owner of the file hello.
+The file hello will be in the working directory.